fortrabbit/legal/terms.md

 General terms & conditions of fortrabbit
 ========================================

-last amended on February 12th, 2016
+last amended on November 21th, 2016